 Your guess is as good as mine.
 After checking nothing bad has happened, so we carry on.

 What a relief at that moment.
 The magnets are not stuck on the wedge and no humans or magnets were harmed.
-Only damage is a bite to one of the felling wedges.
-A tiny bit is stuck between the magnets but it is so flattened that it isn’t a problem.
+The only damage is a bite to one of the felling wedges.
+A tiny bit is stuck between the magnets but it is so flattered that it isn’t a problem.
 The magnets aren’t perfectly centered but with an awkward technique, we manage to align them.

 More compact and safer to store than the two separate magnets and with a solid magnetic field.
 As you can say our table isn’t all wood.

 We are so happy that this experiment ended so well.
-Maybe in future, we will think about how separate it.
+Maybe in the future, we will show you how to separate big magnets like these.
+Because people want these combined magnets to ship by air, that is an impossible mission.